venusdafur/zeta-music-visualizer/README.md

 I recommend staying below or around the 1000 range for optimal performance.

-If you have any issues or it appears not to look check the issues tab in github, if your answer isnt there then please file an issue report
+If you have any issues or it appears to not work > check the issues tab in github, if your answer isnt there then please file an issue report